 High cholesterol is one risk factor for heart disease.
-So, as it is heart health month in the UK I have decided to discuss cholesterol.
-Should we be worried about cholesterol?
-Can it be lowered without prescribed medications from the doctor?
+So, as it is heart health month in the UK I want to discuss this important substance.
+Should we worry about it?
+Can we lower our levels without medications from the doctor?

-Our body, and the bodies of all animals are a collection of cells.
+Our body and the bodies of all animals are a collection of cells.
 The outside “skin” of these cells is the cell membrane.
 Cholesterol forms a large and important part of this cell membrane.
-In fact, without cholesterol the cell could not exist.
+In fact, without it, the cell could not exist.

-Cholesterol is also a building block.
+It is also a building block for other chemical compounds.
 Several important hormones and vitamin D are made from it.
-And, the body needs cholesterol to make bile salts, which help us to digest fats.
+And, the body needs it to make bile salts, which help us to digest fats.
 It also helps to repair damage to blood vessels.

 So, if the body is so keen to have plenty of cholesterol why should we worry about it?
-In part, the problem lies in how cholesterol exists in the body.
+In part, the problem lies in how it exists in the body.

 HDL and LDL are often known as good and bad cholesterol respectively.
 Yet this is inaccurate as all cholesterol is identical.
 The difference is in the lipoproteins carrying the cholesterol.

 People with better HDL levels generally have less heart disease.
-Whereas higher LDL is sometimes associated with heart disease risk.
+Whereas higher LDL may increase heart disease risk.
 But, that is not the whole story.

-We know that there are different subtypes of LDL cholesterol.
-Researchers found that there are small, dense LDL and large LDL type particles.
+We know that there are different subtypes of LDL.
+Researchers found that there are small, dense LDL particles and large LDL particles.
 And, it takes many more small dense LDL particles to carry the same amount of cholesterol.

-Even worse, oxidised LDL cholesterol is even more inflammatory.
-This inflammation casues the liver to produce more cholesterol.
+Even worse, oxidised LDL is even more inflammatory.
+This inflammation causes the liver to produce more cholesterol.
 Then, because cholesterol patches up damaged blood vessels, this creates more plaque.
 And so on…

 So, what is the solution?
 We know that cholesterol production by the body can be reduced with statin drugs.
-The problem here is that cholesterol is crucial to the body.
-And, the statin drugs have side effects in a large number of people that take them.
-Blocking energy production and slowing cell renewal.
-This is why people on statins often feel tired and in pain.
+The problem here is that it is crucial to the body.
+So, the statins have side effects in a large number of people that take them.
+For instance, statins can block energy production and slow cell renewal.
+This means people on statins often feel tired and in pain.

-Changing the amount we eat has little effect on total cholesterol.
-But, studies show that eating saturated fats can increase cholesterol levels.
-Yet this was only over the short term.
-In the longer term they found a different result.
-Saturated fat intake is insignificant for LDL cholesterol for most people.
+We know changing the amount we eat has little effect on our total cholesterol.
+However, studies show that eating saturated fats can increase our levels.
+But, this was only over the short term.
+In the longer term, researchers found a different result.
+Saturated fat intake is insignificant for LDL for most people.

-So, lowering triglycerides may help to change the LDL cholesterol profile.
+So, lowering triglycerides may help to change the LDL profile.
 To do this, research shows we must avoid the low fat, high carbohydrate diet.
-In fact this diet is now being blamed for the epidemic of metabolic syndrome, type 2 diabetes and obesity.
+In fact, this diet is now being blamed for the epidemic of metabolic syndrome, type 2 diabetes and obesity.

 It is important to remember that not everyone responds to fat and cholesterol in the diet the same way.
-Have your cholesterol and triglycerides checked in heart health month!
+Have your levels checked in heart health month!